7 Easy Ways to Take Care of Your Exterior Sliding Patio Doors

 To keep it in optimal condition, clean the track at least once a month.
 First, use a vacuum cleaner attachment to suction the larger debris.
 Next, use soap, warm water, and a clean cloth or sponge to wipe away fine grit.
 If grime has built up in the grooves, use a toothbrush to extract it.

 Lubricating the track is essential.
 If you’ve noticed that your exterior sliding patio door is beginning to “stick” as you open it, it’s time for lubrication.
 But never apply lubrication unless you first clean the track.
 Doing so will cause a “sludge” and make the situation worse.

 We also suggest removing the door from the track before lubricating.
 If you need assistance with this step, don’t hesitate to contact our exterior sliding patio door experts.

 5. Replace worn-out pieces

 Weatherstripping wears down quickly.
 And when that happens, the frigid Denver winter weather can intrude into your home or business.
 Old weatherstripping can be easily removed and replaced.
-But if you don’t feel comfortable replacing it on your own, simply call Clearwater Windows for assistance.
+But if you don’t feel comfortable replacing it on your own, simply call Clearwater Exteriors for assistance.

 Rollers are another part that will wear out over time.
 Once the rollers get clogged with dirt and grime, they need to be replaced.
 The alignment needs to be perfect when installing new rollers, so we recommend calling our exterior siding patio doors company for help.